 Eq.
 (1): Wadell’s equations for the impedance of microstrip traces.

-This is a rather complex nonlinear optimization problem with three variables (the trace dimensions) and two constraints.
+This is a reasonably complex nonlinear optimization problem with three variables (the trace dimensions) and two constraints.
 One of these constraints is that the characteristic impedance be held constant, while the other depends on the ratio of the width of the trace to its height above the substrate (see Eq.
 (1)).
 This type of problem may be amenable to gradient descent methods, although my preferred method for this type of problem is to use an evolutionary algorithm.
 This type of algorithm is slower than gradient descent methods (e.g., generalized reduced gradient), but it is adaptable to strongly nonlinear problems.
 It can also be customized as a self-adaptive optimization algorithm, where the algorithm chooses among different population generation strategies as the algorithm runs.

 - Read more about this transmission line optimization problem in this article.